 Seek legal advice from one of our Michigan car accident attorneys at Matz Injury Law as soon as possible.
 We can start the process for you, delve into an investigation to support your claim, and file the necessary paperwork so you don’t miss the deadline for seeking damages.

 When you talk to a lawyer in the aftermath of your accident, they can help you make sure that all your claims get filed on time per your unique policy requirements.
 You’ll need to act quickly to get the most out of your insurance claims.
-The sooner you file, the more time you have to work within the time limits and discover how much compensation you’ll need and the best sources to get it.
-Keep in mind that the need to act fast is not the same as resolving your case fast.
 Your adjuster will push for an accident settlement as quickly as possible, but you’re more likely to get favorable results from working with personal injury attorneys.

 To get started with your case, call Matz Injury Law today for a free consultation.